Articling Students

 Salary and Compensation

-Students usually commence their articles in mid-June.
 We pay our articling students a salary which is competitive with other large, downtown Winnipeg firms.
-The fees for PREP (the new bar admissions course) are paid by the Firm along with any Law Society practising fees and Call to the Bar fees for those students who are retained as Associates.
-Our Articling students are eligible to participate in the Firm’s group insurance benefits package, which includes health, dental and disability insurance coverage.
+The fees for PREP (the bar admissions course) are paid by the firm along with any Law Society practising fees and Call to the Bar fees for those students who are retained as Associates.
+Our Articling students are eligible to participate in the firm’s group insurance benefits package, which includes health, dental, and disability insurance coverage.

 Ask Us